tf2mandeokyi/BTETerraRenderer/src/main/resources/assets/bteterrarenderer/README.md

 Requirements:
 * Projection classes should be located in the package `com.mndk.bteterrarenderer.tile.proj`
-* They all must be subclasses of `com.mndk.bteterrarenderer.tile.proj.TileProjection`
+* They all must be subclasses of `com.mndk.bteterrarenderer.projection.TileProjection`
 * They all should be registered in the static method `com.mndk.bteterrarenderer.tile.TileMapService.getTileProjection()`